astronomer/astronomer-cosmos/docs/configuration/generating-docs.rst

 - :class:`~cosmos.operators.DbtDocsS3Operator`: generates and uploads docs to a S3 bucket.
 - :class:`~cosmos.operators.DbtDocsAzureStorageOperator`: generates and uploads docs to an Azure Blob Storage.
+- :class:`~cosmos.operators.DbtDocsGCSOperator`: generates and uploads docs to a GCS bucket.
 - :class:`~cosmos.operators.DbtDocsOperator`: generates docs and runs a custom callback.

 The first two operators require you to have a connection to the target storage.
 The third operator allows you to run custom code after the docs are generated in order to upload them to a storage of your choice.